Students

 Facilities

-• Catalina – our departmental racing yacht
+• Catalina – the departmental racing yacht

 • Kelvin Hydrodynamics Lab – the largest ship-model experiment tank in any UK university